Expert Interview Series: Diana Procter, President of Management Systems International

 Diana Procter is an ISO Standards Consultant at Management Systems International, an International Standards management consulting firm.
 MSI leads companies to earn ISO certifications nationwide, while helping them to sustain compliance to the standards.
-MindFlow Design is currently going through the ISO 9001 certification process with Dina’s guidance.
+MPE (Formerly Mindflow Design) is currently going through the ISO 9001 certification process with Dina’s guidance.
 Through these certifications, Diana has witnessed transformations at a number of companies across the country.
 She’s been running MSI for over 15 years, and has taken part in over 250 audits.

 A platform of efficiency

 Upon completing an ISO 9001 certification, companies have streamlined operations and a new level of confidence and understanding within their marketplace.
 “Standardized processes let a company get a new product to market faster,” explained Diana.
 “They’re able to capture more market share by getting there first with a reliable and safe product.”
 Non-certified companies present a greater risk of safety issues or quality concerns, two factors that can lead to recalls.